Project Change vs Project Adoption

 The problem with this naïve approach is that the cost to the affected organization is real, both in terms of time it takes to figure it out after go-live and the financial problems caused by doing things inconsistently or needing to redo them, and it can all be avoided with some simple steps up front.

-In conclusion change management has two definitions: an IT one and a business one.
+In Summary change management has two definitions: an IT controls one and an business one.

-The IT definition is the exercise of controlling project scope while the project is in progress.
+The IT controls definition is the exercise of controlling project scope while the project is in progress.

 The Business definition is the exercise of adopting the project outcomes into daily transactional steps.